-East Leake Quarry (SGk)
+East Leake Quarry (MP2j)

-- 4.45.
+- 4.40.
 The existing permitted quarry is located 1km to the south of East Leake.
-The quarry has sufficient permitted reserves until the end of 2026 as a result of a recent eastern extension (previously identified as a proposed allocation) at an output of 180,000 tonnes per annum.
+The quarry has sufficient permitted reserves until the end of 2026 at an output of 180,000 tonnes per annum.
 The quarry is being restored to agriculture and nature conservation.
-One extension to the site is allocated which would utilise the existing processing plant and site access. - 4.46.
-The northern extension (MP2j) covers 15ha and has an expected life of 4 years.
+One extension to the site is allocated which would utilise the existing processing plant and site access. - 4.41.
+The northern extension (MP2q) covers approx. ha and has an expected life of 3-4 years.
 It is expected the extension would be started once the existing site has been worked out.
-Output would be maintained at its current level and would continue to utilise the existing processing plant and site access.
-(See appendix 4 inset 23)
+Output is expected to be between 180,000-250,000 tonnes per annum and would continue to utilise the existing processing plant and site access.
+(See appendix 4 inset 19)